paramhanji/paramhanji.github.io/_pages/about.md

 {% include base_path %}

 Welcome to my home on the web!
 I am a Computer Graphics & Vision researcher working with the Video Engineering team at Apple Research.
-I joined Apple after a brief stint as a postdoc in 3D Vision with <a href="https://www.cl.cam.ac.uk/~aco41/" target="_blank">Cengiz Öztireli's</a> lab at the University of Cambridge.
+I joined Apple after a brief stint as a postdoc in 3D Vision at <a href="https://core-lab.io/" target="_blank">Cengiz Öztireli's CORE Lab</a> lab at the University of Cambridge.
 Prior to October 2022, I did my PhD on inverse problems in high dynamic range imaging under the supervision of <a href="https://www.cl.cam.ac.uk/~rkm38/" target="_blank">Rafał Mantiuk</a> also at Cambridge.

 My research interests span a diverse spectrum, centering on reconstruction problems within Computational Photography, as well as low-level 2D and 3D Computer Vision.
 Simultaneously, I have also been actively involved in the development of probabilistic generative models and their applications to problems in Graphics and Vision.
 Yet another direction I have pursued is the automatic assessment of images and videos with quantitative metrics.

 # Recent news
-> * Our <a href="2023-03-24-nerf-benchmark" target="_blank">perceptual Nerf benchmark</a> will be presented at **Eurographics 2024**
+> * Our <a href="publication/2023-03-24-nerf-benchmark" target="_blank">perceptual Nerf benchmark</a> will be presented at **Eurographics 2024**
 > * December 2023: Excited to joined **Apple Research** to work on Camera Algorithms
 > * Thrilled to receive the <a href="https://www.cst.cam.ac.uk/wiseman-prize" target="_blank">Wiseman Prize</a> for 2023
 > * Paper on <a href="https://cnf2023.netlify.app/" target="_blank">Constrained Neural Fields</a> accepted to **NeurIPS 2023**